The Sceptre C248B-144RN is one of the cheapest 144Hz gaming monitors you can find. In case you’re on a really limited

 In reality, trailing of fast-moving objects is noticeable, more so when dark pixels are predominant in the picture, but it’s certainly tolerable considering the price and image quality of the monitor.

 Now, if you mainly play competitive FPS games, you should look for a 1080p 144Hz gaming monitor with a TN panel and a 1ms response time speed instead.

 These gaming monitors may have narrower viewing angles and inferior color quality and contrast, but if you care more about performance than picture quality, it’s a necessary trade-off, at least at this price range.

-In case you prefer better graphics and play fast-paced games more casually, the Sceptre C248B-144RN monitor will suit you better.
+In case you prefer better graphics and play fast-paced games more casually, the Sceptre C248B-144RN monitor will suit you much better.